Practitioners

 Practitioner

-Actor, director, teacher, author of six books and pioneer of ‘Active Analysis’, Maria Osipovna Knebel is arguably the most influential figure in 20th-century Russian theatre, after Stanislavski.
+Maria Osipovna Knebel (1898–1985), actor, director, teacher, and author of six books on acting and directing, is arguably the most influential figure in twentieth-century Russian theatre, next to Stanislavski.

 01:32:22